-Connect the control-panel EARTH GROUND screw to a metal cold-water pipe.
+Connect the control-panel EARTH GROUND screw through a No. 16 AWG or larger wire to a metal cold-water pipe.
 Do not use a gas pipe, plastic pipe or AC ground connections.
 Use at least #16 AWG wire.
 Connect a wire with a ground lug crimped or soldered onto one end and connect it to the EARTH GROUND screw in the cabinet.